 - Revenue to pay some bills and maybe even yourself

 - MMC®’s cash campaign is designed on a two (2) year golf membership.
-We do this for several reasons and one of the reasons is to lock-up the relationship from the point of sale.
-This golf membership is a great value to the public so we look at it as “buying the golfer’s loyalty” in the beginning.
-This gives you two (2) years to “sell” this golfer on staying loyal to their new golfing home…your golf course.
+We do this for several reasons and one of the reasons is to lock up the relationship from the point of sale.
+This golf membership is of great value to the public so we look at it as “buying the golfer’s loyalty” in the beginning.
+This gives you two (2) years to “sell” this golfer on staying loyal to their new golfing home—your golf course.

 Run MMC®’s EFT/Monthly Dues Campaign.
 This will accomplish the following things and much more.

-Most golf courses mess this up so bad.
-They are always so afraid of “discounting” they end up “discounting” themselves out of business.
-The old adage “you get what you focus on “is so true.
-They refuse to do it right the first time and build up; instead they are on a slow spiral down with daily deals and discount tee times.
+Most golf courses mess this up so badly.
+They are always so afraid of “discounting” that they end up “discounting” themselves out of business.
+The old adage, “You get what you focus on” is so true.
+They refuse to do it right the first time and build up; instead, they are on a slow spiral down with daily deals and discount tee times.

-- Our EFT/monthly dues campaign is design to capture those targets (golfers) who were not interested in a PIF (paid in full) option but prefer to pay on a monthly basis.
+- Our EFT/monthly dues campaign is designed to capture those targets (golfers) who were not interested in a PIF (paid in full) option but prefer to pay on a monthly basis.

 This is a great addition to anyone’s business model because it brings in reliable revenue monthly; which makes it easier for bookkeepers and management having this monthly revenue stream.